anushkagaikwad-ag/Hotel-Reservation-Analysis/README.md

 # Hotel-Reservation-Analysis

 # Overview
 This project involves the creation of an Excel dashboard tailored for analyzing hotel group reservations.
-The primary focus is on understanding monthly profits and losses and implementing strategies to overcome any financial setbacks.
+The primary focus is on understanding yearly profits and losses and implementing strategies to overcome any financial setbacks.

 # Features
 1. Reservation Analysis: Gain insights into hotel group reservations.